By Wendy Lisney

 Connamara has responded to this demand by adding RFQ functionality to its EP3 platform for exchanges and marketplaces, which it expects to be live by the end of June.
-“RFQ was on our roadmap before Covid,” Downs said, “but the demand we got…was enough for us to make the leap and go forward.”
+“RFQ was on our roadmap before COVID,” Downs said, “but the demand we got…was enough for us to make the leap and go forward.”

 According to Downs, the new functionality will add products in opaque markets where trades are complex or illiquid, including swap execution facility-listed instruments and over the counter swaps such as energy, rates, foreign exchange, credit, equities and crypto.

-“One of things we’ve always done with standardised CLOB products and projects is to open up new, opaque markets,” Downs said.
+“One of things we’ve always done with standardized CLOB products and projects is to open up new, opaque markets,” Downs said.
 “RFQ opens up a whole new realm, where we hope to bring further price transparency and price discovery.
 The potential is huge and derivatives are just the tip of the iceberg.”

-Covid-19 has highlighted a number of technology issues in recent months.
+COVID-19 has highlighted a number of technology issues in recent months.
 In May, Itiviti said banks face a generational overhaul of legacy tech to tackle capacity and remote working issues, while TraditionDATA has spotted growing demand for historic data as firms seek to learn lessons from volatility and elevated trading volumes.